thomasbarrett/heptrkx-cli/README.md

 The Triplet Parameter Tensor TPT is a N x N x N *sparse 3-tensor* where each element a_(i,j,k) in the TPT contains the helix parameter for the triple (n_i, n_j, n_k).
 This *sparse 3-tensor* can be constructed directly from our triplet parameter dataset since each element in the dataset contain a triplet of node indices and an associated radius.

 ## Node Parameter Regression
 We can compute our node parameters by calculating the non-zero mean of each matrix in the TPT.
+This operation will output a size N vector.
+We can the train our edge classifier by regression using the node parameters computed from truth values output from the edge classifier.

+## Edge Parameter Regression
+We can compute our edge parameters by averaging the node parameter for the sender and receiver of each edge.
 This operation will output a size E vector.
-We can the train our edge classifier by regression using the node parameters computed from truth values output from the edge classifier.
+We can the train our edge classifier by regression using the edge parameters computed from truth values output from the edge classifier.